Ferlab-Ste-Justine/Post-processing-Pipeline/README.md

 CONGE-YYY       WES       CONGE-YYY-01.hard-filtered.gvcf.gz   CONGE-YYY-02.hard-filtered.gvcf.gz   CONGE-YYY-03.hard-filtered.gvcf.gz
 ```

-The file format can be chosen with the "**sampleFileFormat**" parameter (either "V1" or "V2", default "V1").
-Note that both types are tab-delimited (.tsv)

-Next, if the file format is "V1", the sequencing type can be specified with the "**sequencingType**" parameter (either "WGS" for Whole Genome Sequencing or "WES" for Whole Exome Sequencing, default "WGS")

 > [!NOTE]
 > The sequencing type also determines the type of variant filtering the pipeline will use.